Welcome to Maths at Norwood!

-Mrs J. Gilmartin - All the children in Mirs Gimartin's class know that maths is her favourite subject.
+Mrs J. Gilmartin (Year 3) - All the children in Mirs Gimartin's class know that maths is her favourite subject.
 In her previous career as a hotel manager she loved to work with budgets and forecasts.
-She feels it is a real priviledge to bring that passion to Norwood and it's children.
+She feels it is a real privilege to bring that passion to Norwood and it's children.

 The National Curriculum (2014) for Maths aims to ensure that all children:

 - Become fluent in the fundamentals of Mathematics

 - Can solve problems by applying their Mathematics

 At Norwood, these skills are embedded within Maths lessons and developed consistently over time.
 We are committed to ensuring that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 At Norwood, we are passionate about arithmetic skills, which children regularly rehearse through our 4 a day sessions.
 We are constantly reviewing and enhancing our fluency knowledge through recall of mental strategies and number facts.
 We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
 We are committed to developing children’s curiosity about the subject, as well as an appreciation of the beauty and power of Mathematics.